cadnano/cadnano2.5/docs/scripting.rst

 .. note::
    The code block line numbers do not line up due to a bug (`#415`_) with the readthedocs theme.
-It is fixed in the beta (0.2.5b1) and should be pushed to the main site in the next few weeks.
+It is fixed in the beta (0.2.5b2) but may not be reflected here yet.

 .. _`#415`: https://github.com/rtfd/sphinx_rtd_theme/issues/415